Year of Publication

 The analysis provides strong evidence that four of my chosen independent variables affected the funds awarded in the American Recovery and Reinvestment Act.
 Economically, the total revenue growth of a state between 2007 and 2008 and the amount of federal aid received per capita have positive and statistically significant relationships with the amount of funds awarded.
 Politically, the presidential election competitiveness of states and the number of Representatives serving on the House Full Committee on Appropriations have negative and statistically significant relationships with the dependent variable.
 The results suggest that the awarding of funds in the American Recovery and Reinvestment Act are consistent with the literature indicating that a combination of politics and economics matter in allocating scarce resources among alternative uses.

 Bromann, Kaitlin, "The American Recovery and Reinvestment Act of 2009: An Investigation into the Determinants of Funds Awarded to the States" (2012).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 61.